DataONEorg/dataone-web/content/features/fair.md

   icon:
     icon: file-plus
   template: section
-  title: Guide your community towards creating better metadata
+  title: Guide your community toward creating better metadata
   intro: Provide detailed FAIR reports for each dataset and give researchers the power to discover
     exactly which metadata fields are missing or incomplete.
   blocks: